 Having written over 2000 words on it now, the fact that all I can do is tell you to try XP2 out and decide for yourself is perhaps one of the very best things about this pastime. 😀

-If you found that review useful, why not take a look at these to learn about even more great films:
+If you found this Ilford XP2 400 review useful, why not take a look at these other fantastic films too:

 - Comprehensive review of another ISO 400 Ilford film